Brachytherapy: The Basics

 How is brachytherapy given?

 Radiation can be put into a body cavity, such as a windpipe in the lung or a woman’s vagina.
 This is called intracavity brachytherapy.
 Interstitial brachytherapy involves putting the radiation into tissue, such as the prostate gland.
-In other situations, the radioactive substance is "unsealed" and is taken by mouth or injected into the bloodstream, where it travels to the cancer.
+In some cases, the radioactive substance is "unsealed" and is taken by mouth or injected into the bloodstream, where it travels to the cancer.

 Sometimes the radiation is put in the body in the operating room, during a surgery or endoscopy procedure.
 In other cases, an “applicator” is placed where the radiation is needed.
 The applicator contains no radioactivity, but radioactive material will be placed in the applicator at a later time.
 The care team may use radiology tests, such as CT scan and ultrasound to guide the placement of the applicator.